 Polymorphic light eruption is a common form of primary photosensitivity that mainly occurs in young adult women in temperate climates during spring and summer.

 The name ‘polymorphic’ refers to the fact that the rash can take many forms, although in one individual it usually looks the same every time it appears.
 Polymorphic light eruption is also known as polymorphous light eruption, PMLE, and prurigo aestivalis.

 PMLE generally affects adult females aged 20–40, although it sometimes affects children and males (25%).
 It is particularly common in places where sun exposure is uncommon, such as Northern Europe, where it is said to affect 10–20% of women holidaying in the Mediterranean area.
 It is less common in Australasia.
 It has also been reported to be relatively common at higher altitudes compared to sea level.

-PLE can occur in all races and skin phototypes and may be more prevalent in skin of colour than in white skin.
-There is a genetic tendency to PLE, and it is sometimes associated with or confused with photosensitivity due to lupus erythematosus (which generally is more persistent than PLE).
+PMLE can occur in all races and skin phototypes although it is more often diagnosed in white skin than in skin of colour.
+There is a genetic tendency to PMLE, and it is sometimes associated with or confused with photosensitivity due to lupus erythematosus (which generally is more persistent than PMLE).

-Genetic factors may be important with many affected individuals reporting a family history of PLE.
-Native Americans have a hereditary form of PLE (actinic prurigo).
+Genetic factors may be important with many affected individuals reporting a family history of PMLE.

-PLE is caused by a delayed hypersensitivity reaction to a compound in the skin that is altered by exposure to ultraviolet radiation (UVR).
-UVR leads to impaired T cell function and altered production of cytokines in affected individuals.
-There is a reduction in the normal UV-induced immune suppression in the skin.
-This has been suggested to be either due to oestrogen or deficiency of vitamin D, or to the microbiome and antimicrobial factors.
+PMLE is caused by a delayed hypersensitivity reaction to a compound in the skin that is altered by exposure to ultraviolet radiation (UVR).
+UVR leads to impaired T–cell function and altered production of cytokines in affected individuals.
+There is a reduction in the normal UV–induced immune suppression in the skin.
+This has been suggested to be related to oestrogen, insufficiency of vitamin D, or to the microbiome and antimicrobial factors.

 The rash is usually provoked by UVA (in 75–90%).
 This means the rash can occur when the sunlight is coming through window glass, and that standard sunscreens may not prevent it.
-Occasionally, UVB and/or visible light provoke PLE.
+Occasionally, UVB and/or visible light provoke PMLE.